Expect more coronavirus monitoring at work, experts warn

 “Shadowy data brokers could hack your information.
 They can try to sell it to insurance companies, mortgage companies, life insurance companies,” she said.
 “Then, there’s also the issue of blackmailing somebody.”

-“I’m sensitive to the need for testing, especially for individuals,” Holyman said.
+“I’m sensitive to the need for testing, especially for individuals,” Hoylman said.
 “I’m just not sure the employer needs to know it.”

 Months from now, or a year from now, it’s possible the changes will just be accepted and privacy concerns washed away — as how 9/11 ushered in screening and security changes and broader police powers to deal with terrorism, but which are now used for investigating a wider variety of crimes.
 Even when a coronavirus vaccine is developed, it is possible changes implemented now might stay, some think.